php/php-langspec/spec/04-basic-concepts.md

 If the implementation accepts one tag from the pairs above, it must also accept the other.

 ##Program Start-Up
-A program begins execution at the start of a script ([§§](#program-structure)) designated in some unspecified manner.
+A program begins execution at the start of a [script](#program-structure) designated in some unspecified manner.
 This script is called the *start-up script*.

-Once a program is executing, it has access to certain environmental information ([§§](07-variables.md#predefined-variables)), which may include:
+Once a program is executing, it has access to certain [environmental information](07-variables.md#predefined-variables), which may include:

 -   The number of *command-line arguments*, via the predefined variable `$argc`.